User Guide for Stomp Boxes

 -

 Try different rhythm patterns.
 You can differentiate different parts of your performance by tapping out different rhythmic patterns.
-Using your stomp is an excellent way to add dynamics to your playing!
+Using your stomp is an excellent way to add dynamics to your playing.

 If you are experiencing feedback, this is most likely caused by placing your stomp directly in front of, or too close to ,the speaker it is playing though.
 If you cannot move the speaker or stomp to a better location, turn down the ‘gain’ setting on your amp and increase the ‘volume’ to compensate.
 Altering the tone and EQ settings will also help.